bidyut2002in/Fill-in-the-blank-Question-Generation/README.md

 ### Publication
-Das, Bidyut; Majumder, Mukta; Phadikar, Santanu; Sekh, Arif Ahmed Automatic generation of fill‐in‐the‐blank question with corpus‐based distractors for e‐assessment to enhance learning.
+Das, Bidyut; Majumder, Mukta; Phadikar, Santanu; Sekh, Arif Ahmed.
+Automatic generation of fill‐in‐the‐blank question with corpus‐based distractors for e‐assessment to enhance learning.
 Computer Applications in Engineering Education (2019).
 Wiley [Link to The Paper](https://doi.org/10.1002/cae.22163)